1nick9/Fluffy2-PCB-Modern-CAD/README.md

 works. default of ftdi in win is 9600 and bm 16. which programmer is 115200 and the 16 is stable as but super slow. sx28 seems fine at bm 1msec but sx48 top doesnt erase.
 4 seems to be sweet spot for sx48 stable and fastest. play with icprog hw settings too for io delay i just have on direct io and default io delay of 10

-when fluffy2 cad sx48 seems future adding than designed round. serial is too fast with sx48 missing top. play with bios settings if possible. havent looked yet (been ages since used serial, lpt yeah but serial nah) and mix with io delay tuning. but as above how i have it stable sx48.
-Or pin 13 of pic is speed jumper could use for slow rate, didn't put header check fluffy2 original schematics for info. sx28 is np.

 enjoy

 Bom for both (drop 4x caps, db9 and Max for ftdi and get ftdi TTL adapter)